 Liquid samples should be shipped in a 3-dimensional package not

-Frozen samples should be shipped on dry ice so as to remain frozen
+of any kind should be shipped so as to remain frozen until

-Uniquely, clearly and permanently label each sample container with an
+Uniquely, clearly and permanently label each sample bag, tube, etc. with an

 ID of your choice.
-These client IDs will identify samples in the
+This ID will identify the sample in the

 Results Report.
-Write the IDs on your submission form too.
+Write all IDs on your submission form too.
+Each ID

 all primary sample containers (tubes, bags, etc.) together inside a